What’s “2BR furn w/o, f/p, 5 appl, util incl.”?

 Dispute – a disagreement or argument over a right.

-Eviction – when someone is asked to leave a unit he/she lives in as authorized by a court of law.
+Eviction – when someone is asked to leave a unit they live in as authorized by a court of law.

 Key money – money given to have your name placed on a waiting list for an apartment.